freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-discuss-your-morning-or-evening-routine/she-said.md

 ### --feedback--

-'Said' is in the past tense, indicating that Sophie has already told Jake about the tips.
+`Said` is in the past tense, indicating that Sophie has already told Jake about the tips.

 ---